|

 favorite of Hitler’s, it was also a favorite of Oscar

-are making a habit of using the “Oscar Wilde
+Wilde’s (yes, I know I'm making a habit of using the “Oscar Wilde

 Forcefield,” but just run with it

-almost a priori as glorifying war, but it actually glorifies only transcendence, becoming,
+but it actually glorifies only transcendence,

 it glorifies glory